For digital nomads and long-term travelers the 90 day tourist visa restrictions in Europe are a pain in the butt.

 What’s the Schengen Zone and Why Does It Have Its Own Visa?

-The Schengen Zone, or area, is a group of 26 different European countries that have joined together and gotten rid of any passport and border controls.
+The Schengen Zone is a group of 26 different European countries that have joined together for economic and security benefits.

 How Does this Apply to You?

-Overstaying can incur fines, jail time and you can even get a stamp on your passport that will prevent you from entering the Schengen Area for up to five years.
+Overstaying can incur fines and jail time.
+You could even get a stamp on your passport that would prevent you from entering the Schengen Area for up to five years.

-While the Schengen Area passport-free zone has made it much easier for backpackers and short-term travelers to explore Europe it’s a lot more difficult for long-term travelers and digital nomads to stay for extended periods.
+The Schengen Area passport rules have made it difficult for long-term travelers and digital nomads to stay for extended periods.

 Belgrade was one of the most surprising and interesting cities I’ve ever visited and deserves the number one spot on this list.
 Before I visited Belgrade I was convinced that it was a dirty, postwar city full of gypsies and other unsavory characters.

-Thankfully, I couldn’t have been more wrong and it turns out that Belgrade is one of my favorite places I’ve ever lived.
+Thankfully, I couldn’t have been more wrong.
+Belgrade turned out to be one of my favorite places in Europe.

 Easy to reach from most of mainland Europe, Belgrade is a beautiful city has a rich, tumultuous history, delicious food and a world-class nightlife.

-Digital nomads and long-term travelers alike will definitely have plenty of things to do in Belgrade while enjoying fast Internet, modern conveniences and a wide selection of national and international cuisine at a great price.
+Digital nomads and long-term travelers alike will definitely have lots to do in Belgrade while enjoying fast Internet, modern conveniences and a wide selection of national and international cuisine at a great price.